Giskard-AI/giskard/python-client/docs/getting-started/key_vulnerabilities/ethics/index.md

 1. **Diverse and Representative Training Data**: Ensuring the training data is diverse and representative of different genders, ethnicities, and religions is crucial.
 By incorporating data that accurately reflects the real-world population, the model can learn to be more robust and less sensitive to ethical perturbations.

 2. **Bias Mitigation Techniques**: Employing techniques such as debiasing algorithms or adversarial training can help mitigate biases present in the model.
-These techniques aim to identify and reduce biases during the training process, making the model more resilient against ethical perturbations.
+These techniques aim to identify and reduce biases during the training process, making the model more resilient to ethical perturbations.

 3. **Ethical Guidelines and Standards**: Establishing clear ethical guidelines and standards for machine learning development and deployment is essential.
 Ethical considerations, fairness, and transparency should be incorporated into the design, development, and evaluation stages of the model to minimize unrobust behavior.